jmassaims/sbe_ctd_proc/docs/process_flow.md

 ### 1. Setup processing directory

 Create processing directory for the file.
+If the directory already exists, verify it's ready for processing.
+* has one xmlcon file
+* has at least one psa file

-This is created even if there are errors such as not parsing cast date or finding psa file.
+The directory is created even if there are errors such as not parsing cast date or finding psa file.
-This is so the user may fix issues within the directory to allow processing to continue.
+This is so the user may fix issues within the directory or CTD config folder to allow processing to continue.
-For example, if cast date failed to parse, the user may still determine the correct psa file and copy it to the processing directory; then re-process the file.
+For example, if cast date failed to parse, the user may still determine the correct config files (xmlcon, psa) and copy them to the processing directory; then re-process the file.

-The app should display the errors that need to be fixed to allow a file to process.
+The app (or console log) should display the errors that need to be fixed to allow a file to process.

 ### 2. Extract and lookup information